cwill83247/mufccardgame/README.md

 # Purpose
 The purpose of this site, is to host a card matching game for Manchester United Fans.
-It is intended to demonstrate some of the skills I have learnt, in HTML,CSS, and Javascript to mee the criteria of milestone 2
+It is intended to demonstrate some of the skills I have learnt, in HTML,CSS, and Javascript to meet the criteria of milestone 2
 Live Site
 Link here